jarpraca/open-cx-bitx/README.md

 The server must be able to fulfill some other requirements:
 * Comunicate with the robot, in order to send it to the selected user
 * Generate and save the QR-codes generated
-* Save information on wich QR-codes have already been read (so the same user isn't able to collect more than one welcome kit)
+* Save information on which QR-codes have already been read (so the same user isn't able to collect more than one welcome kit)

 The robot must fulfill the following requirements:
 * Meet the user (using the beacon to find out its location)